Alzheimer's disease and the microbiome Connection

 For my experiment I chose two individuals who had well documented Alzheimer's

-Disease.
+Disease, dementia and memory loss.
 They had obvious deficient mental functioning.
 Each month, besides

 my notes, the mate of each of the patients was asked to fill out a questionnaire